 If a dose of Prolia® is missed, the injection should be administered as soon as possible.
 Thereafter, injections should be scheduled every 6 months from the date of the last injection.1

-To get the most benefit from your treatment, it is important to use Prolia® for as long as your doctor prescribes it for you.
-Please talk to your doctor before you consider stopping the treatment.1
+To get the most benefit from your treatment in reducing the risk of fractures, it is important to use Prolia® for as long as your doctor prescribes it for you.
+Do not stop your treatment without contacting your doctor.1

 Prolia® (denosumab) Patient Information Leaflet